ajwills72/rminr/src/kanban.md

 1. more-on-regression
 1. cs-self-esteem (Sophie H) - (reated pre-proc-scales and anal-scales ) - AW to take quick look at Bayes stuff
+1. better-graphs (no exercises to be included; plots branch, and see issue #29)

 ## Back to Paul (for RMINR)